|On this page|

-Specifies the sliding method that is used for finding the next closest position on the tissue surface layer’s geometry when sliding the skin.
+Specifies the sliding method that is used for finding the next closest position on the Tissue Surface Layer’s geometry when sliding the Skin Solid Layer.

 Start from the current tissue surface layer primitive and successively walk outwards, finding the closest point on the surrounding primitives.
 This approach is more expensive but handles concave tissue surface layer geometry better.

 Similar Traverse Polygons with its improved handling of concavities, but can be many times faster as it uses specialized triangle distance functions.

 Dual Sliding Method Mask

 When enabled, specifies the name of a point attribute that acts as the dual method mask.
 Points with mask attribute values of zero or less will employ Closest Point sliding; mask values greater than zero will employ Traverse Triangles sliding.
 If the mask attribute cannot be found, the mask value will be assumed to be zero and therefore Closest Point will be used.